cdalitz/lute-manuscripts/README.md

 > it is recommended to run the frontend only locally.
 Otherwise it will fill
 > up your hard disk after some time.

+## Authors and license

+Authors and Copyright
+ - 2009-2023: Markus Lutz (+) & Peter Steur
+ - since 2023: Peter Steur & Christoph Dalitz

+Both data and code of this database may be freely used, copied, and modified under the terms of the GNU General Public License, version 3.0 or later.
+This means that it may be freely used and distributed, but derived works must be put under the same license again.

+See the file `LICENSE` for details.